 BBH’s Elias Haddad framed the reaction simply: the RBNZ delivered a hawkish hike, the New Zealand Dollar rallied, and then geopolitical risk cut into those gains.
 That sequence is important.
 The first move showed monetary policy support.
 The reversal showed the limit of that support when external risk rises.

-Rate expectations sit at the center of the trade.
+Rate expectations sit at the center of the NZD/USD price forecast.
 If markets stay convinced that the RBNZ will keep policy on a hawkish path, NZD has support.
 If that conviction fades, the currency becomes more vulnerable.

 The cleanest takeaway is not that the rate move shocked investors.
 It is that a largely anticipated decision can still move FX when it confirms the policy direction traders care about most.